MileHacker Logo

 • Utilize mobile payment (Alipay, WeChat Pay) for promotional discounts.

-• Pre-book flights, trains, and accommodations in advance for better rates.
+• Pre-book flights, trains, and places to stay beforehand for better rates.

 Budgeting Strategies